Mark-to-market/Mark-to-market.github.io/collections/_projects/2018-06-22-Data Science in Python.md

 <br>

-##### So, the Accuracy Rate will be pretty high - meaning that our classifier has done a good job for this kind of data ..
+##### So, the Accuracy Rate will be pretty high - meaning that our classifier has done a good job for this type of data ..

 <br>